albill/makehacklearn/_posts/2012-09-19-new-makerbot-printer.markdown

 The one downside is that Makerbot Industries' prices keep going up.
 The Cupcake was something like $900 or $1,000 as a kit and the common price point is from there to about $1,400.
 This new device is $2,200, basically.
 That isn't cheap, which means people really need to think about whether they want or need this device.
 It is definitely worth considering though.

 **Update**: I see Wired magazine has a [big piece](http://www.wired.com/design/2012/09/how-makerbots-replicator2-will-launch-era-of-desktop-manufacturing/) up now.
+Make Magazine has a [mini review](http://blog.makezine.com/2012/09/19/mini-review-of-the-replicator-2/) up as well.